kwesthaus/ez-sniff/README.md

 This project began as part of the interview process for a summer internship (which graciously let me keep rights to the code).
 I continued the research to investigate transmitting when I heard of the Osmo-FL2k.

 I gave a presentation on this research at BSides Columbus 2019.
-A video of the presentation and slides is accessible on [this page at IronGeek.](https://www.irongeek.com/i.php?page=videos/bsidescolumbus2019/bsidescmh2019-3-01-e-zhack-an-update-on-sdr-and-toll-booth-reverse-engineering-kyle-westhaus)
+A video of the presentation and slides is accessible on [the Internet Archive.](https://archive.org/details/BSidesColumbus2019/BSidesCMH2019-303-E-ZHack-An-Update-on-SDR-and-Toll-Booth-Reverse-Engineering-Kyle-Westhaus.mp4)

 ## Setup